V-Rajasekar/bhagavad-gita/Chapter-2/Verse-60.md

 >yatato hyapi kaunteya puruṣhasya vipaśhchitaḥ
 indriyāṇi pramāthīni haranti prasabhaṁ manaḥ

-The turbulent senses of the even the w can take away a wise men mind, so arjuna use your power within you to master your senses.
+The turbulent senses of the even the wise person who is watchfully striving indeed, O Kaunteya, forcibly carry away the mine.

 when the senses become pramathini (out of control) it make you weak not allow you to sleep.
 How you say you have mastered your senses ?
 1. when the object is not there in front of you, you dont grave for it.